sugarlabs/musicblocks/js/README.md

 }
 ```

-* For flow bocks define a function `flow` on the block.
-The same 4
+For flow bocks define a function `flow` on the block.
+The same four
 arguments are passed to the flow function currently: `(logo, turtle,
-  blk, receivedArg)`.

-e.g
+blk, receivedArg)`, e.g

 ```
 class UniqueNameBlock extends SomeBlockClass{
     constructor() {